w-h-a/caus/NOTES.md

 The first constructive thesis was the development of a two-level theory of probability.
 We posited a _primitive asymmetric propends_ relation $P!$ that holds between situations that represent generating conditions, propositions that represent outcomes, and a rational number.
 This relation was then used to define a collection of standard probability functions $\hat{f}_w$.
 This two-level structure was shown to provide a resolution to Humphreys's Paradox, by separating the asymmetric propends relation from the symmetric mathematics of probability.

-The second constructive thesis built directly upon this propensity theory of probability to formalize the interventionist account of causation and, most significantly, derive and clarify foundational axioms of modern causal modeling.
-We provided a definition of "causal mechanism", "intervention", and "direct cause" via AOT.
-Given this, CM was shown to be a theorem that follows from what "causal mechanism" and "probability" mean, CMin was likewise shown to be a theorem that follows from "direct cause", "intervention", and "causal mechanism", and, finally, the status of Faithfulness was clarified as a useful assumption in practice.
+The second constructive thesis built directly upon this propensity theory of probability to formalize the interventionist account of causation.
+We provided a definition of "intervention", "direct cause", and "causal mechanism" via AOT.
+Given this, we demonstrated the _entailment_ of foundational principles of causal modeling.

-This work thus provides a reductive unification.
-The core principles linking probability and causality are not independent postulates.
-Instead, probability, causal mechanisms, and the formal principles of causal modeling have all been grounded in AOT.
+It is crucial to be precise about this contribution.
+To reiterate, the paper does not claim to have proven CM in a way that would satisfy critics, who question CM's application to physical systems.
+Rather, we have shown that CM and CMin are _consequences_ of definitions.
+The paper's contribution is therefore a reductive unification: it demonstrates _what one must accept_ to be an interventionist.
+It replaces a loose bundle of assumptions with a single foundation that demonstrates the internal logical coherence of the interventionist framework, while clarifying the separate, non-derivable status of Faithfulness.